 The Defendant was said to be a member of a well known Organised Crime Group based in Ireland.
 The prosecution maintained that over the entire enterprise hundreds of kilos of cocaine had been imported to Ireland from the continent.
 The consignments also included firearms and ammunition.
 The Defendant was said to have been in charge of the logistics for transportation in the UK and onward importation into Ireland.
 The case was particularly sensitive because of considerable press interest from Ireland.

 Leading junior in defence of alleged member of a London gang who travelled to Bournemouth to commit armed robbery of a jewellery store in broad daylight.

-Represented first defendant and member of a London organised crime group trafficking drugs and vulnerable individuals to the south west.
+Represented member of a London organised crime group trafficking drugs and vulnerable individuals to the south west.
 Acquitted after trial.

 Acquitted of human trafficking and labour exploitation.
-JM said to be member of crime family who trafficked and exploited scores of workers over five years.
+Defendant was said to be member of crime family who trafficked and exploited scores of workers over five years.

 Defence of money trafficker said to be sending money to Turkey to benefit terrorist organisations in Syria.

 Defence of a UK Border Agency officer charged as the principal defendant in the importation of drugs and firearms into the UK.
 Case garnered significant press attention.